jojokarlin/Git_DRI_Jan_2017/concept.md

 **Git** is a version control tool.
 It lives on your computer (is local), and is accessed through the command line.

-Git tracks changes when the user tells it to: `git add` cues up revisions, and `git commit -a` adds modified files.
+Git tracks changes when the user tells it to `git add` cues up revisions, and `git commit` adds modified files.
 All files live in the `.git` repository--again, on your computer.

 Git is the **local** power behind *version control*.